Ciaran1981/geospatial-learn/docs/quickstart.rst

 Training
 --------

-For training a model using shape attributes, an attribute containing the Class label as well as feature attributes are required.
+For training a model using shape attributes, an attribute containing the Class label (this can be done manually in any GIS) as well as feature attributes are required.
 We enter the column index of the Class label attribute.
 In this example it is column 1.

 The remaining attributes are assumed to be features (here we are using the ones calculated in the above looped examples).

 .. code-block:: python

    # collect some training data
-   inShape = 'path/to/my/myShp.shp

    train_col_number = 1

    training = path/to/my/model.gz

-   get_training_shp(inShape, train_col_number, outFile = model)
+   get_training_shp(segShp, train_col_number, outFile = model)

 The model is created in the same way as the image based method outlined earlier (see Training and model creation).
 After this the shapefile attributes are classified with the model as shown below and the results are written as a new attribute 'ClassRf'